Raymond Leo Cardinal Burke

 Jere D. Palazzolo, MHA

-Director, Chairman & President of Catholic Healthcare International; Founder & President of Marian Medical Services, LLC
+Founder & President of CHI; Founder & President of Marian Medical Services, LLC

 In 2004, inspired by the “Work” and charism of St. (Padre) Pio of Pietrelcina, Mr. Palazzolo founded the nonprofit apostolate Catholic Healthcare International.
 On October 1st, 2009 this apostolate signed a formal collaboration agreement with Padre Pio’s hospital in Italy, the Vatican-owned Casa Sollievo Della Sofferenza ( In English: The Home For The Relief Of Suffering) for the expressed purpose of duplicating Padre Pio’s “Casa” as a model of truly faithful Catholic healthcare delivery in the United States and other areas around the world.
-The first fruits of this collaborative initiative was realized with the opening of the 8,000 square foot comprehensive Casa San Pio Medical Clinic on October 24th, 2011, in the extremely poor and underserved region of Appalachia in Stanton, Kentucky.
 Catholic Healthcare International is now pursuing active implementation of its comprehensive Casa USA Three Pillar Program in the Diocese of Lansing, Michigan under the Episcopal leadership of Most Reverend Earl Boyea, Bishop of Lansing.

 Fr.
 Francis Sariego, OFM Cap.